MichalS16/Git-hooks/README.md

 ## 🔎 About

 This repository is a project from the IES course **JEM224 - Version control with Git**.
-The purpose of this repository is to get a closer look at **Git Hooks** with some general theory and a demonstration of their use.
+Its purpose is to get a closer look at **Git Hooks**, with some general theory and an example of their use further with live implementation of *pre-commit* and *post-commit*.

 ## 👥 Authors [![Contributors](https://img.shields.io/github/contributors/MichalS16/Git-hooks)](https://github.com/MichalS16/Git-hooks/graphs/contributors)